RichardFreedman/Encoding_Music/01_Tutorials/11_Spotify_Functions.md

 #### Add Your Credentials to a Notebook on Encoding Music JupyterHub (Recommended)

 You will need to include your "Client_ID" and "Client_Secret" in your Notebook.
-Make a dedicated cell for these using the following code (of course you will replace the "MY_ID" (and other similar unique strings) your own!
+Make a dedicated cell for these using the following code.
+You will replace the "MY_ID" (and other similar unique strings) your own!

 Here is the code for this special authentication cell: